What is shadda?

 (e) This is a word-level shadda ( ـّ ).
 That is, it occurs at the level of words.

-(a) In these phrases/sentences, the last letter of the first word (in orange) is identical to the first letter of the second word (in orange).
-The first one is saakin (i.e. has a sukuun ( ـْ ) over it), while the second is mutaharik (i.e., has a short vowel over it).
+(a) In these phrases/sentences, the last letter of the first word (in orange) is identical to the first letter of the second word (in green).
+The first one is saakin (i.e. has a sukuun ( ـْ ) over it), while the second is mutaharik (i.e., has a short vowel above/below it).

-(b) When spoken, the two sounds/letters become one doubled sound.
+(b) In connected speech, the two sounds/letters become one doubled sound.
 So, the second letter gets a shadda ( ـّ ), while the first letter is not pronounced.
-It is still written, however.
+It is still written as an essential letter of the first word, however.

 (c) This is a phrase-level shadda ( ـّ ); it occurs a the level of phrases.